 - RELI-315 Being Awesome at Life

 Minors are strongly encouraged to fulfill the university's Central Curriculum language requirement with an Asian language and to continue the language study beyond the first year.
 Features of Chinese and Japanese culture are closely associated with the uniqueness of the language.
 (For example, the evolution of Chinese characters is directly connected to the evolution of Chinese culture.)
 This is a primary reason that we propose accepting four semester hours of language toward an elective.
 Chinese is currently offered at Susquehanna at both the 100 and 200 levels.
-In addition, students may take Japanese at Bucknell University.
 Students who wish to take another Asian language not offered at Susquehanna may satisfy this requirement by taking language classes through off-campus programs or summer language study programs that have been approved for Susquehanna credit.